Alyst3r/WotLK-Extensions/README.md

 Various runtime patches, as well as functionality extensions, all configurable from *PatchConfig.h* file.

 **Patches:**
-No Ammo - disables ammo requirement for ranged weapons; may require server core edits to fix ammo display (if not edited, without ammo in ammo slot weapons will shot invisible arrows/bullets)
++No Ammo - disables ammo requirement for ranged weapons; may require server core edits to fix ammo display (if not edited, without ammo in ammo slot weapons will shot invisible arrows/bullets)
-More than 21 races crashfix - self-explanatory, allows to have up to 31 playable races in creation screen without crashes upon selecting them
++More than 21 races crashfix - self-explanatory, allows to have up to 31 playable races in creation screen without crashes upon selecting them
-Combo point fix - allows every class to utilise combo points
++Combo point fix - allows every class to utilise combo points
-More than 12 classes in LFD - original role table stores only 12 (technically 13 if you count ID == 0) class bytes representing LFD roles, this patch expands it to 31
++More than 12 classes in LFD - original role table stores only 12 (technically 13 if you count ID == 0) class bytes representing LFD roles, this patch expands it to 31
-Unimited race/class patch - experimental, should allow all possible race/class pair combinations (so 31 races with 31 classes if paired with other patches)